This chapter provides information for multi-agency practitioners about how to keep safe, both professionally and personally, when using social media.

 Many people have far more friends on social media than they know personally.
 But it is wise only to connect with people that you know and trust.
 Even people you know, however, may post comments or share material that you do not like or agree with.

-In such cases think about whether to ‘unfriend’ that person rather than be associated with someone whose views you do not share or you maybe seen by others as not trying to counteract.
+In such cases think about whether to ‘unfriend’ that person rather than be associated with someone whose views you do not share.

 If it is someone you know and like, discuss their posts with them if you find it uncomfortable.

-Not all social media sites operate for the same purpose.
-Consider the purpose of the site, and act accordingly.
+Consider the purpose of the site, and use it accordingly.
 For example, LinkedIn is for professional connections.
-It is not wise, therefore, to accept requests to connect if the message contains suspicious text or the person seems to have no connections, location, education or vocation similar to you.
+It is best, therefore, not to accept requests to connect if the message contains suspicious text or the person seems to have no connections, location, education or vocation similar to you.

 2.3.1 Personal information